 Geography seeks to understand the complex processes that result in the patterns, trends, and impacts of urbanization, migration, trade, and development.
 Geographers use ethnographies, statistical analysis, databases, scholarly research, and observation to construct models, maps, and other tools for understanding, and to address pressing social and environmental issues.

 Please see our Undergraduate Programs section for information about declaring the major in geography, career paths, scholarships, and other student resources.
-If you are ready to declare the geography major, please complete this form to begin the major declaration process.
+If you are ready to declare the geography major, please visit Declare the Geography Major to begin the two-step major declaration process.
 If you have additional questions, please contact an adviser via the Advising page.

 - GEOG 315: Explanation and Understanding in Geography (5 credits).
 This course covers the beginning steps in the research process.
 Students develop basic library and writing skills as preparation for future research methods classes and independent research.
 Recommended preparation includes 10-15 credits of prior GEOG curriculum coursework.